Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Structures of

 By the method of last subsection it is clear that one can express each $G_k(z)$ in terms of Bernoulli numbers.
-As $k$ increases, such expressions become more and more involved.
-To put some structures on such expressions and understand them in a proper perspective, we rewrite them in terms of polygamma functions.
-Let us recall a result due to Distler-Vafa \cite{dv}.
-By Stirling's formula,
+A priori, they are just series whose radii of convergence are zero.
+We will relate them to the Barnes $G$-function $G(z)$ in this subsection.